alex-saunders/ecmasyntax.io/README.md

 ## API

-ECMASyntax.io features an api accessible at `/api` which currently features 2 endpoints:
+ECMASyntax.io features an api accessible at `/api` which currently has 2 endpoints:

 - `/pages` - retrieve a list of all pages
 - `/pages/{specification}/{category}/{name}` - retrieve the content for a particular page